atomicdata-dev/atomic-data-docs/src/mutations/concepts.md

 The smallest possible piece of a state change.
 A mutation describes how an Resource should be updated.
+Mutations are very similar to Atoms, but they contain more information.
 An Atomic Mutation consists of a:

 - `subject` - the Thing that the atom is providing information about. (must be a URI to an Atomic Thing)